Kelash-kumar/Backend-The-EndGame/README.md

 # Node.js and Express.js Basics

 ## Node.js Basics:
+#Node.js Basics:
+Node.js: Node.js is a JavaScript runtime built on the V8 JavaScript engine.
+It allows developers to execute JavaScript code outside of a web browser, enabling server-side development.
+## Key Features:
+-Asynchronous and event-driven.
+-Single-threaded, non-blocking I/O operations.
+-Ideal for building scalable network applications.
 - **npm (Node Package Manager):**
   - The package manager that provides a wide range of packages for the Node.js ecosystem.